alberttwong/engine-plugin-caching/README.md

 # Server-side caching plugin

 A simple plugin for Hasura DDN server-side request caching.
+It uses Redis and more information can be found at https://hasura.io/docs/3.0/plugins/caching/how-to/

 ## Installation